Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 #### Structure for long work

 Not everything is a quick request.
 Some work is a project that runs for days, and that needs more structure than a chat thread.
 Ideas enter as proposals and move through a ledger with real states, from pending to approved, deferred, or rejected, after passing a review chain that weighs them for duplication, priority, risk, cost, and governance before anyone spends effort.
 Approved proposals become projects with their own goals, milestones, and task lists.
 The larger or more irreversible the work, the higher its approval has to climb, ultimately to me for anything that cannot be undone.
+When that work touches shared code, it usually arrives as a GitHub pull request I merge or close.
 The intent is to give long horizon work the same intake, ownership, and checkpoints a small team would use.

 #### Memory that ages gracefully